dbernhard-0x7CD/simple-reaction-daemon/README.md

 # Building

+After cloning this repository you have to run `git submodule init` and `git submodule update`.

-Simply run `make` in the root folder of the project.
+Then simply run `make` in the root folder of the project.

 You need glibc, libconfig and headers for systemd.